 1. THE MEDITERRANEAN DIET

 The Mediterranean diet received the top rank on the list.
-The heart-healthy diet, rich in fruits, vegetables, fish, and whole grains, is also high in healthy fats like olive oil, avocados, and nuts.
+This heart-healthy diet is rich in fruits, vegetables, fish, and whole grains and high in healthy fats like olive oil, avocados, and nuts.

-The researchers noted that the Mediterranean diet reduces heart disease risk and may have numerous other health benefits, including lower LDL, or “bad,” cholesterol, and a decreased risk of Alzheimer’s disease, Parkinson’s disease, and cancer.
+The researchers noted that the Mediterranean diet reduces heart disease risk and may have numerous other health benefits, including lower LDL, or “bad” cholesterol, and a decreased risk of Alzheimer’s, Parkinson’s, and cancer.

 2. THE DASH DIET